Alex Greenwood: Everton (2010–2014)

-Liverpool-born Greenwood joined Everton at the age of eight, and progressed through the club's Centre of Excellence.
-On 5 August 2010, she made her first team debut in a 6–0 2010–11 UEFA Women's Champions League qualification round win against KÍ.
-Two days later, in the same competition, Greenwood scored a penalty kick in the 80th minute in a 10–0 victory over FK Borec.
+Greenwood joined Everton at the age of six, initially through weekly training sessions at the club's former youth academy site at Netherton and she then progressed through the club's Centre of Excellence from the age of eight to sign a professional contract with the club.
+On 5 August 2010, a month before her 17th birthday, she made her first team debut in a 2010–11 UEFA Women's Champions League qualification round match against Faroese club KÍ.
+Everton won 6–0 win.
+Two days later, in the same competition, Greenwood scored a penalty in the 80th minute as Everton defeated Macedonian team FK Borec 10–0.

-When Everton's longstanding left-back Rachel Unitt signed for Birmingham City after the 2011 FA WSL season, Greenwood took over her place in the team.
-Throughout the 2012 season she performed so well that she was named FA Young Player of the Year at FA Women's Football Awards in November.
+Everton's longstanding left-back Rachel Unitt signed for Birmingham City after 2011 FA WSL, the inaugural season of WSL, and Greenwood replaced her for 2012 FA WSL.
+During the season, she played for England's under-19 team at the 2012 UEFA Women's Under-19 Championship in Turkey.
+In November, she was named FA Young Player of the Year at The Football Association Women's Football Awards.